An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: : a Quasi-Newton meta-algorithm

 \subsection{The main algorithm}

-We now discuss the main algorithm components and its main features. \paragraph{Outer-loop: variable metric inexact proximal point algorithm.} We apply variable metric algorithms with a simple line search strategy similar to~\cite{scheinberg2014practical} on the Moreau-Yosida regularization.
-Given a positive definite matrix $H_k$ and a step size $\eta_k$ in $[0,1]$, the algorithm computes the update
+We now discuss the main algorithm components and its main features. \paragraph{Outer-loop: inexact variable metric proximal point algorithm.} We apply variable metric algorithms with a simple line search strategy similar to~\cite{scheinberg2014practical} on the Moreau envelope $F$.
+Given a positive definite matrix~$H_k$ and a step size $\eta_k$ in $[0,1]$, the algorithm computes the update

-where $H_0 = \kappa^{-1} I$.
+where $H_0 = \frac{1}{\kappa} I$.
 When $\eta_k=1$, the update uses the metric $H_k$, and when $\eta_k=0$, it uses an inexact proximal point update $x_{k+1} = x_k - (1/\kappa) g_k$.
-In other words, when the quality of the metric $H_k$ is not good enough, due to the inexactness of the gradients used for its construction, the update is corrected towards that of a simple proximal point update, whose convergence is well understood when the gradients are inexact.
+In other words, when the quality of the metric $H_k$ is not good enough, due to the inexactness of the gradients used in its construction, the update is corrected towards a simple proximal point update, whose convergence is well understood when the gradients are inexact.